Gong vs. Salesforce

 • Are you looking for a platform that tells you what happened on calls, or one that tells you who to call in the first place?

 Gong is a revenue intelligence platform for teams that want AI grounded in real customer conversations.
-Its Revenue Graph captures every call, email, and meeting, then uses that data to surface deal risks, coach reps, and forecast revenue with signals that CRM fields alone can't provide.
+Its Revenue Graph captures every call, email, and meeting, then uses that data to surface deal risks, coach reps, and forecast revenue with signals that CRM fields alone cannot provide.
 With 15+ specialized AI agents included at no extra cost and recognition as a Leader in the 2025 Gartner Magic Quadrant for Revenue Action Orchestration, Gong has moved well beyond call recording.
 However, Gong depends on a CRM underneath it.
 Its pricing is opaque, its newer modules (like Gong Enable) are still maturing, and it provides no B2B prospecting data of its own.
+Gong earns a 4.7/5 on G2 from 5,821 reviews, making it the dominant standalone conversation intelligence platform.

 Salesforce is the enterprise CRM that has evolved into a full business operating system.
 With Sales Cloud, Service Cloud, Marketing Cloud, Commerce Cloud, Data Cloud, and Agentforce for autonomous AI agents, it offers the broadest platform in the market.
 Salesforce holds the #1 CRM market share by IDC revenue data and serves over 150,000 companies.
-But that breadth creates complexity, pricing that layers quickly, and implementation timelines that can stretch months.
-Its native conversation intelligence and revenue forecasting, while improving, don't match what focused tools like Gong deliver.
+Its Agentforce 1 Sales tier at $550/user/month represents the most aggressive AI-agent bundling move in the enterprise CRM space.
+But platform breadth creates complexity: implementation timelines stretch months, pricing layers quickly, and its native conversation intelligence still trails what dedicated tools like Gong deliver.
+Salesforce Sales Cloud earns a 4.3/5 on G2 from 19,420 reviews.

-ZoomInfo is an AI GTM platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 ZoomInfo's GTM Context Graph combines this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what happened in a deal, but why.
-That gives AI the context to prioritize accounts, draft relevant outreach, and predict outcomes.
-The intelligence reaches your team through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP that pipe it into any tool, including Salesforce, Gong, or your own custom agents.
+That intelligence reaches your team through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP that pipe it into any tool, including Salesforce, Gong, or your own custom agents.

 If verified data and contextual intelligence sound like the missing layer in your revenue stack, see how ZoomInfo works.